-Now Fulfilling The Provisions of the Paris Agreement Is Up To Us
+Now Fulfilling The Provisions Of The Paris Agreement Is Up To Us

 An alliance including governors from three states representing one fifth of the country’s population — California, New York, and Washington — plans to reduce carbon emissions enough to fulfill the United States’ commitments in the Paris Agreement.
 Former New York City Mayor Michael Bloomberg, a billionaire, has pledged to send the $15 million to the United Nations originally pledged by the United States to help developing countries fulfill their commitments under the Paris Agreement.

-Massachusetts, where new research has shown will be affected by climate change faster than most of the rest of the country, should join this climate pact, as well.
-It would be a smart move for Republican Governor Charlie Baker, who is popular in the state but is vulnerable on the issue — having received a mediocre grade from climate groups.
-According to the Yale University study, belief in climate change in Massachusetts is the sixth highest in the country, higher than Washington state, which is already in the alliance.
+In an earlier version of this column that was posted online, I urged Massachusetts Gov. Charlie Baker to join this climate pact, as well.
+He has since done so, and we celebrate that move.
+He is wise to have joined.
+According to the Yale climate communication program, Massachusetts residents believe in climate change at a higher rate than all but five other states, higher than Washington state, one of the climate pact’s founders.
 That same research shows that a majority of residents in all 50 states believe climate change is happening and a majority in 31 states — including Texas, Georgia, Arizona, and both Carolinas — believe it is caused primarily by human activities.

 Mayors in cities like Atlanta, Salt Lake City, and Pittsburgh (a city Trump claimed to represent in his Paris Agreement withdrawal announcement), have signed on to fulfill U.S. commitments, as well.
 And so have U.S. companies including Hewlett-Packard and Mars.
 And so have dozens of colleges and universities.